Chub fish and yellow sea fans at the barrier reef at Sellar's Cut

 Big Blue Collective

 Established in 1997, Big Blue Collective has spearheaded minimum impact ecotourism in the Turks and Caicos.
-Offers diving, kayaking, kiteboarding, paddleboarding, hiking and bike tours, snorkeling, and charter cruises.
+They offer diving, kayaking, kiteboarding, paddleboarding, hiking and bike tours, snorkeling, and charter cruises.

 Jedi Charters

-Jedi Charters specializes in unpretentious and off-the-beaten-path boat excursions that are fully customized to guest preferences.
-Snorkel on beautiful reefs, explore deserted beaches, or experience an exhilarating kite downwind safari across the turquoise waters of the Caicos Islands.
+Jedi Charters specializes in off-the-beaten-path boat excursions that are customized to guest preferences.
+Snorkel on beautiful reefs, explore deserted beaches, or experience a kite downwind safari across the turquoise waters of the Caicos Islands.